Yoinnkkk/R-M-DIV/README.md

-# typescripttest
+# R-M-DIV

-Work on my testing out how events can be used to resize and move a div<br>
+Work on testing out how events can be used to resize and move a div<br>
 Came out finished, might clean up code